supervisely/developer-portal/app-development/neural-network-integration/inference-api-tutorial.md

 ### SessionJSON

-There is a `sly.nn.inference.SissionJSON` class which is useful when it needed to work with raw json outputs.
+There is a `sly.nn.inference.SessionJSON` class which is useful when it needed to work with raw json outputs.

 The class has all the same methods as `Session`, it just returns a raw JSONs.